 Making a standard IVR setup can work in some cases, but nowadays, there are many advanced ways to set up your IVR, so why not use this potential and create your own customized call flows based on the data you've got?

-By analyzing your calls and evaluating your call flows, you can adjust your IVR and ensure your customers connect to the right person with the minimum waiting time.
+By analyzing your call data and evaluating your call flows, you can make informed decisions to optimize your IVR system.
+This ensures that your customers are seamlessly connected to the right person with minimal waiting time.